Men Vitality Hub

 What Is Foundayo and How Does It Work?

-GLP-1 medications work by mimicking a hormone your gut naturally releases after eating.
-That hormone signals your brain to feel full, slows digestion, and helps regulate blood sugar.
-The result is reduced appetite and, over time, meaningful weight loss.
+So basically, GLP-1 meds copy a hormone your gut releases after eating.
+This hormone tells your brain you’re full, slows down digestion, and helps keep blood sugar in check.
+The end game?
+You eat less and, over time, drop some serious weight.

 Who Can Take Foundayo?